Genez-io/genezio-documentation/docs/cli-tool/cli-commands/delete.md

 <!-- ::: -->

 This command deletes the genezio project with the specified `projectId` from the cloud infrastructure.
-If the `projectId` is not specified, the command will let you interactively choose a project from all of your deployed projects.&#x20;
+If the `projectId` is not specified, the command will let you interactively choose a project from all of your deployed projects.

 ### Arguments